rajaammar557/PHP-Projects-in-leaning-Phase/readme.md

 # PHP Projects in Learning Phase

-##### I create simple porject that contain simple larvel funnlatity like routing, validations and helper functions
+##### I create simple porject that contain simple larvel funcnality like routing, validations and helper functions
 This repository contains various PHP projects created during the learning phase.
 The projects included are:

 1. **Note Taker CRUD App**: A simple application for creating, reading, updating, and deleting personal notes.